crowhound/crowhound/README.md

 Second link is to the GitHub Action code that I used to generate the documentation.
 I will make an example page on how to set up the config file later for people wanting to generate documentation themselves.

 [SF Metroidvania Early WIP Documentation ](https://shatter-fantasy.github.io/SF-Metroidvania/api/SF.Characters.Controllers.html)

+This tells GitHub to read the yaml files in the Documentation folder and generate a website for manual and api documentation and deploy it online.
+It auto updates on every merge into the alpha-release-pages branch.

 [GitHub Action Code](https://github.com/Shatter-Fantasy/SF-Metroidvania/blob/alpha-release-pages/.github/workflows/documentation.yml)